 — Erik Flowers and Megan Erin Miller

-Five months after sharing the blueprint, in June 2018, I led a project which would bring about:
+After sharing the blueprint with stakeholders in June 2018, I led a self-service digital transformation project which introduced:

 In future posts, I’ll describe key aspects of the project, including manual accessibility testing of the web form wizard.
 With over 20,000 registrations every year, this simple transaction fits a sweet spot for digital self-service.